1. AI Systems We Use

 - Conformity Assessment: Conducting conformity assessments as required

-6. Customer (Deployer) Obligations
+6. Customer Obligations (current — Ukraine)

-- Human-in-the-Loop: Maintain meaningful human oversight of the AI system's outputs — do not use AI scores as the sole basis for consequential decisions
+- Human-in-the-Loop: Maintain meaningful human oversight of the AI system's outputs — do not use AI scores as the sole basis for consequential decisions.

-- Monitoring: Monitor the AI system's operation and report any serious incidents or malfunctions to MicHelper
+- Monitoring: Monitor the AI system's operation and report any serious incidents or malfunctions to MicHelper.

 7. No AI Training on Customer Data